chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 1. The model predicts an image has an F-15 with 90% probability (and 0.5% each for the remaining 20 classes)
 2. The model predicts an image has an F-15 with 20% probability (and 4% each for the remaining 20 classes)

 Which scenario would you rather have more of?
 Surely it's scenario 1.
-This is because accuracy says little about a model's **confidence** in predicting a given class.Accuracy is computed using thresholded values: if the output probability for a given aircraft type is the highest among all other class probabilities, you set the predicted class for that aircraft type to 1, and 0 for all other aircraft types.
+This is because accuracy says little about a model's **confidence** in predicting a given class.
+Accuracy is computed using thresholded values: if the output probability for a given aircraft type is the highest among all other class probabilities, you set the prediction for that aircraft type to 1, and 0 for all other aircraft types.

 On the other hand, categorical crossentropy penalises the model when it gives you a high probability that the aircraft in an image belongs to a certain class *when it actually doesn't*.
 That ensures that the model aims to be right with some degree of confidence.
 Hence, the best weights for all models I developed were chosen using validation loss.